John Capper: Aeronautics

 In 1903 he settled with his family at Bramdean House in Alresford, and was appointed Commander of the Balloon Sections, based at Aldershot under the command of Col James Templer.
-In 1906, having briefly become the Balloon Companies, the organisation became the School of Ballooning with Capper as its Commandant.
+In October 1905 he was promoted to lieutenant colonel, and to brevet colonel in January 1906.
+Later that year, having briefly become the Balloon Companies, the organisation became the School of Ballooning with Capper, who in January that year had been promoted to brevet colonel, as its commandant.
 At about the same time the Balloon Factory was split off and moved to a new site nearby at Farnborough and, on Templer's retirement, Capper also became its Superintendent and was given the brevet rank of full colonel.
 Templer was retained at the factory under Capper to complete the development of Britain's first military airship, the Nulli Secundus ("second to none") in a purpose-built airship shed.

 Capper not only supervised the British Army's ballooning and airship activities, but took a wider interest in aeronautics.
 In anticipation of the new airship, he took up the civilian sport of ballooning, flying in competitions initially as assistant to the Hon.
 C.S.
 Rolls and later with his own balloon "Pegasus" and his wife as assistant.
 These included the man-lifting "war kites" developed by Samuel Franklin Cody and the early work on aeroplanes by both Cody and J. W. Dunne.
 He also conducted fact-finding visits to the US, where he and his wife befriended the Wright brothers and became involved in protracted but ultimately futile negotiations for the War Office to buy a Wright machine.

 Capper and Cody undertook the first successful flight of a British airship, the Nulli Secundus, over London in 1907.

 Capper went on to modify the airship as Nulli Secundus II, parodied by Punch as "second to none the second", and a smaller experimental airship called Baby.
 Neither was an immediate success, although Baby would later be modified and have a long and successful career.